mattywilson/OSINT-Tool/README.md

 # SOC OSINT Threat Intelligence Tool

-A comprehensive command-line threat intelligence aggregator that queries multiple security APIs to provide actionable intelligence for SOC analysts and security researchers.
+A command-line threat intelligence tool that queries multiple OSINT APIs to provide a simple output for quick investigation.

 ## 🚀 Features